Making Tax Digital (MTD) for VAT

 I am not going to list the benefits of software.
 Just look at the glossy adverts on TV, or Google any of the software companies, and no shortage of benefits will be right in your face!

 Should you change your accounting methods?

-The answer for the vast majority of Oaktree clients is probably not because they have a system which works and complies with MTD.
+The answer for all Oaktree clients is probably not because they have a system which works and complies with MTD.

-But if you have a lot of points of weakness identified in your annual review, consider changing.
+But if you have a lot of points of weakness in your system, consider changing.
 If you already have a weak system which won’t stand up well to an enquiry from HMRC, you have less to lose in switching than someone who has a robust system.